Course Outline

 Communication, Collaboration, Problem solving, Organisation, Applying technologies, Information literacy

-All - Assessment Task 3:Objective Structured Clinical Examination
+All - Assessment Task 4:Objective Structured Clinical Examination

 Goal:

-To evaluate student ability to assess pain and active range of movement of the upper and lower limb joints in a safe, professional, and effective manner and to document findings.
-Students will also need to obtain informed consent, comply with infection control and safe manual handling principles and answer examiner questions.
+To evaluate student ability to assess pain and range of movement of the upper limb, lower limb, and spine in a safe, professional, and effective manner.
+Students will also need to obtain informed consent, comply with infection control and safe manual handling principles, document findings using a SOAP format and answer examiner questions regarding relevant anatomy, factors potentially limiting movement, and linked functional activities.

 Product: Practical / Laboratory Skills, and Written Piece